Portuguese Caldo Verde Soup Recipe

 Gather and Prep Your Ingredients:

 For 6 servings, you will need about 5-6 medium potatoes (peeled and diced into 1-inch cubes), a yellow onion (diced), 3 or 4 minced garlic cloves, a big bunch of collard greens or kale (sliced into thin ribbons), a Kielbasa sausage (sliced, about 1/2 inch thick), plus high quality olive oil and sea salt.
-For an even healthier version, you can substitute with low-fat turkey sausage.
+For a more authentic (and healthier) version, substitute the kielbasa with Portuguese linguica sausage (harder to find in many cities, unless you're lucky to have a local specialty store that carries Portuguese or Iberian foods).

 Roll the greens in order to slice into "ribbons" more easily